salsify/avromatic/README.md

   is included in the hash returned by the `DatumReader` but can be omitted by setting this option to `false`.

+#### Encoding
+* **use_custom_datum_writer**: `Avromatic` includes a modified subclass of `Avro::IO::DatumWriter`.
+This subclass uses additional information about the index of union members to optimize the encoding of Avro messages.
+  By default this information is included in the hash passed to the encoder but can be omitted by setting this option to `false`.

 ### Models

 Models are defined based on an Avro schema for a record.